 There are three stages in a lockdown.
 Depending on the local situation, cities apply different sets of rules.

 From restraint to total lock-down

-Stage 1: take basic precautions & stop community recreation
+Stage 1: basic precautions & stop community recreation

-In the first stage, places where the public gathers for fun cease operations.
-People still go to work.
+In the first stage, places where the public gathers for fun stop operating.
+Elsewhere, people still go to work.